 CEHS provides sunscreen, insect repellant, diaper rash cream, baby bath soap and lotion.
 You will be asked to sign a consent form when your child enrolls.
-Mineral-based, lotion sunscreen will not be used on babies younger than 6 months.
-Insect repellent will be used sparingly only on exposed skin in children older than 2 months.
-The repellent will not be put on children's hands because they often put them in their mouths.
+Mineral-based, lotion sunscreen will be applied to each child at least 15 minutes before going outside each day when outdoor conditions require this, but will not be used on babies younger than 6 months.
+Babies under 6 months of age will be protected from sun exposure with the use of protective clothing and being kept in the shade outdoors.
+Insect repellent will be used sparingly only on exposed skin in children older than 2 months in the form of repellant spray or with the use of an insect repellant bracelet.
+The repellent will not be put on children's hands because they often put them in their mouths